Yakusugi: Logging

 The court ruling finalized the decision to nationalize the forest, but logging commenced full swing.
 By 2001, all of the old growth wood in the National Forest had been cut down except in the protected zones, and commercial logging of natural yakusugi cedars has come to an end.

 Domaiboku

 Since it is no longer permitted to cut Yakusugi today, souvenirs etc. are made from stumps of previously felled trees and trees that fell naturally in typhoons.
-These trees are called domaiboku, which literally means buried trees in the ground.
+These trees are called domaiboku (土埋木), which literally means buried trees in the ground.